 10.2.1.0/24, is allocated in the VM from the secondary CIDR range,

 - The addresses in the alias IP range are used as the IP addresses of the containers hosted in the VM.

 Key benefits of alias IP ranges

-When alias IP ranges are configured, GCP automatically installs VPC network routes for primary and alias IP ranges.
+When alias IP ranges are configured, GCP automatically installs VPC network routes for primary and alias IP ranges for the subnet of the primary network interface.
 Your container orchestrator does not need to specify VPC network connectivity for these routes.
 This simplifies routing traffic and managing your containers.
 You do need to perform in-guest configuration as described in Alias IP ranges key properties.